circonus/product-docs/circonus3/visualizations/tag-cloud.md

 - The **Moving Average** aggregation will slide a window across the data and emit the average value of that window.

-- The **Serial Diff** (differencing) is a technique where values in a time series are subtracted from itself at different time lags or period.
+- The **Serial Diff** (differencing) is a technique where values in a time series are subtracted from itself at different time lags or periods.

 #### Sibling Pipeline Aggregations

-Just like with parent pipeline aggregations you need to provide a metric for which to calculate the sibling aggregation.
+Just like with parent pipeline aggregations, you need to provide a metric for which to calculate the sibling aggregation.

-On top of that you also need to provide a bucket aggregation which will define the buckets on which the sibling aggregation will run.
+On top of that, you also need to provide a bucket aggregation that will define the buckets on which the sibling aggregation will run.

 - The **Average Bucket** calculates the (mean) average value of a specified metric in a sibling aggregation.